Type your paragraph here.

 Cook on a fairly hot grill.
 I like to leave sear marks, but not blacken my steaks.

-Now, STAY at the grill, or stove while cooking; it's so way to easy to over cook grass fed steak!!!.....I go about 3-4 minutes on the first side; and a minute less than that time on the next side.
+Now, STAY at the grill, or stove while cooking; it's way to easy to over cook grass fed steak!!!.....I go about 3-4 minutes on the first side; and a minute less than that time on the next side.
 If your grill is very hot move your steak to a cooler area to keep from over cooking your meat.
 Time varies with hotness of the grill, meat temperature to start with; and thickness of steaks and burgers.
 Flank steak, sirloin, and skirt steak I do 2-3 minutes only per side!
 Flip only ONCE, and use TONGS (never a fork)....Do NOT smash it down on the grill.
-Use a thermometer and undercook at least 5-7 degrees, as your steak/burger will continuing cooking when you take it off the heat, I go to 122-123 degrees F. Always, always let your meat rest after you take if off the heat - 5 to 10 minutes, on a warmed platter, covered.
+Use a thermometer and undercook at least 5-7 degrees, as your steak/burger will continuing cooking when you take it off the heat, I go to 122-123 degrees F. Always, always let your meat rest after you take if off the heat - 5 to 10 minutes, on a warmed, covered platter.

 This will give you a nice medium rare steak with great flavor and lovely au jus.